CRIMAC-WP4-Machine-learning/CRIMAC-USV-noiseestimation/README.md

 Run the readnavigation.py to process the GOS navigation data.

 ## GOS and Frigg time intervals per treatment
-Run readmetadata.py to combine the data sets to a pandas dataframe.
+Run readmetadata.py to prepare time intervals and treatments to a pandas dataframe.
+Writes the result to a pickle file readmetadata.pk

 ## REad the noise files from LSSS
-Run analyzenoise.py
+Run analyzenoise.py.
+This generates a Pandas data frame for the noise estimates as a function of time.
+Writes the results to a pickle file analyzenoise.pk